Sunday, May 27, 2012

 Whether by chance or the hand of a supernatural vision

-He stopped, and took on the guise of a lost apparition
+He stopped, and assumed the guise of a lost apparition

 Templar and noble with armorial bearing, with visor full down